RGBCube/JsonWrapper/README.md

 # 🈷️ JsonWrapper
 Easy to use JSON wrapper packed with features.

+View it on PyPi: https://pypi.org/project/json-wrapper/
 # 📥 Usage
 Execute `pip install json-wrapper`.